New York Plumbing License: How to Become a Plumber in New York

-According to the U.S. Bureau of Labor and Statistics, there are 469,900 plumbers nationwide and New York employs 25,800 of them.
+According to the U.S. Bureau of Labor and Statistics, there are 469,000 plumbers nationwide and New York employs 25,800 of them.
 That makes it the state with the third most plumbers, pipefitters, and steamfitters in the nation.
-The national number is projected to grow 5% from 2020 to 2030, adding 23,400 to the ranks across the country.
-In New York, according to CareerOneStop, the U.S. Department of Labor’s job search website, the projected growth rate is significantly higher at 14% for plumbers, pipefitters, steamfitters and their helpers.
+The national number is projected to grow 2% from 2021 to 2031.
+In New York, according to CareerOneStop, the U.S. Department of Labor’s job search website, the projected growth rate is more than ten times that at 22% for plumbers, pipefitters, steamfitters and 24% for their helpers.

 » Want to grow your plumbing business?
 Click here to get a demo.

 And, according to the Associated General Contractors of America, contractors are hiring.
 In the 2022 AGC-Autodesk Workforce Survey, 93% of firms in the U.S. and 100% of firms in New York had unfilled hourly craft positions.

 The licensing requirements for plumbers and contractors vary from state to state and, in New York, from locality to locality.